lasalvavida/taglang.io/README.md

 # taglang.io

 My personal website and blog, built using Vue.js as the framework.
-Requires a server that supports PHP.
+For deployment, requires a server that supports PHP.

 Running locally requires an installation of PHP that is accessible in your PATH.